chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 I plan on doing more writing on the Chi Hack Night model, including case studies of some of the projects that have come out of our community, so stay tuned!

-This post was based on a talk that I gave at the 2015 Code for America Summit called [Lessons from organizing the Chi Hack Night](https://www.youtube.com/watch?v=V7MDrILmMIk).
+This post was based on a talk that I gave at the 2015 Code for America Summit called [Lessons from organizing Chi Hack Night](https://www.youtube.com/watch?v=V7MDrILmMIk).